Happ set to return for Yankees after illness

 The wild card-leading Yankees arrived in Chicago early Monday morning after a difficult 5-4 loss at Fenway Park.
 New York carried a 4-1 lead into the ninth, but Boston rallied against All-Star closer Aroldis Chapman and Andrew Benintendi hit a game-ending RBI single off Jonathan Holder in the 10th.

-The Yankees had lost a season-high five in a row heading into the series against the White Sox.
-They were just 15-15 in their last 30 games.
+They responded with a 7-0 victory against the White Sox, stopping a season-high five-game slide.
+They improved to 16-15 in their last 31 games.

-“I think we’re a really good team, and we’re in a tough stretch where we haven’t necessarily played our best obviously,” Boone said.
-“But I always feel like we’re today away from starting to turn that around and starting to come out of that and I believe that that day is today.
-And I walk in that room every day with that confidence, with that optimism, because of the people that we’re able to roll out there every day.”
+“Look, we know we’re really good,” Boone said, “and the guys I don’t think have any doubt in there.
+I think, to a man, they understand what we’re capable of.”

-Miguel Andujar was the designated hitter for New York a day after he committed two errors against Boston, running the total for the rookie third baseman to 10 in 92 games in the field.
+Miguel Andujar served as the designated hitter a day after he committed two errors against Boston, running the total for the rookie third baseman to 10 in 92 games in the field.
 But Boone said he had planned on starting Neil Walker at third for the opener against the White Sox.

-“Miguel I feel like is equipped to deal with the successes and failures that you inevitably have up here, so I don’t worry about putting him back out there,” Boone said.
+“Miguel I feel like is equipped to deal with the successes and failures that you inevitably have up here, so I don’t worry about putting him back out there,” Boone said before the win.

 More AP baseball: https://apnews.com/tag/MLBbaseball and https://twitter.com/AP_Sports